echronos/echronos/components/rigel/docs.md

 This optional list configuration item makes a signal a [task signal](#signal-scopes).
 It defaults to the empty list.
 If present, it needs to contain a non-empty set of `signal_labels/signal_label/tasks/task` configuration items that identify the tasks that the given signal is sent to.
-If this list is present, the [`signal_labels/signal_label/global`] configuration item may not be set to true and it implicitly assumes the value false.
+If this list is present, the [`signal_labels/signal_label/global`] configuration item may not be set to true and is implicitly set to false.
 If this configuration item is not present, the [`signal_labels/signal_label/global`] configuration item needs to be left at its default or explicitly set to true.

 ### `signal_labels/signal_label/tasks/task`